lstwn/masterthesis/notes/datalog_grammar.md

 The dependency graph can also be useful to reject invalid programs, that is, programs not adhering to stratified negation or mutually recursive rules.

-To us, a Datalog program is valid iff
+To us, a Datalog program is valid, iff

+1. **Range Restriction.**.
+Every variable occuring in the head of a rule must also occur in the body of that rule.
+1. **Safety Condition.** Every variable occuring in the body of a rule must appear in at least one positive (non-negated) atom in the body.
-1. The dependency graph is acyclic (except for self-loops).
+1. **Recursion Limitation.** The dependency graph is acyclic (except for self-loops).

+Without (2), the results of the query may not be finite anymore, and the results would not depend on only the actual contents of the database anymore, thereby violating the notion of _domain independence_.

-Note that this is a sufficient condition for stratified negation, too, because it is more restrictive than the definition of stratified negation: Stratified negation does allow cycles in the dependency graph, but only if they do not contain a negation on their path.
+Note that (3) this is a sufficient condition for stratified negation, too, because it is more restrictive than the definition of stratified negation:
+Stratified negation does allow cycles in the dependency graph, but only if they do not contain a negation on their path.

 ## Mapping to IR of Relational Algebra Operators